Yves-Tabor/HelpDesk-Router/README.md

 # HelpDesk — React Router Challenge

 A pre-built support ticket dashboard with **no routing**.
 Your job is to wire it up.
+Bonus: You can add ticket filteringwith query params.

 ## Setup